seidtgeist/node-leap/README.md

 A simple Leap server written in node.

+This is my own unofficial server.
+The official server is bundled with the SDK.

 The server uses a small C++ addon to access the Leap API and returns a JS object.

 ## Why?